inaka/elvis_core/doc_rules/elvis_style/dont_repeat_yourself.md

 * **increased risk of bugs**: more code, higher risk for bugs, some of which might be harder to detect, and fix
 * **code bloat**: unnecessary increase of codebase size - harder to read and navigate
-* **harder to test**: with logic spread across your code base validation becomes more complex, and higher coverage more difficult to achieve
+* **harder to test**: with logic spread across your codebase validation becomes more complex, and higher coverage more difficult to achieve

 ## Options